durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 Remember that this is essentially what our imagined person waiting for the bathroom was intuitively doing.
 As time went by, he was excluding more and more scenarios, each of which had a typical duration which was much shorter than the time he's already waited.
 By the time an hour went by, there were only the most rare explanations with a sufficiently long $t_0$ that were still possible; namely that the guy died or had decided to start living inside the bathroom.

 I plan on writing more about power laws, because they pop up in a bunch of interesting places.
-Hopefully you think about them next time you use the bathroom.
+Hopefully you think about them next time you're waiting for the bathroom.